 - Create an Action Plan Based upon Insights

-It’s also critical to understand and benchmark your competitors across multiple page groupings to gain the right insights.
+It’s also critical to understand and benchmark your competitors across multiple page groupings to gain comparative insights.

 When analyzing Universal Search results, it’s important to note how your competitors are appearing in the search landscape overall, and optimize for those keywords, pages and content types where they have universal results that your brand doesn’t.